 “Little Black Dress” will be in Dayton Friday, June 14, and the writers and performers want the audience to participate in the musical/improv show.
 The story revolves around two friends who go through life’s ups and down wearing their LBD’s.

 “The show is for women by women.
 Most productions are written by men.
 We wanted a title women immediately knew was for them.
 This is the start of the life of the show,” said Danielle Trzcinski, one of the show’s writers and lead characters.

 Trzcinski and Amanda Barker met while on tour performing in “Spank!
 The Fifty Shades of Grey Parody.”
 They traveled the country for three years when they decided that there was an audience who wanted to go to a show and party with fellow females.

 “As we get older, it’s difficult to find time to celebrate yourself and hang out with your best friends.
 Ohio is such a fun crowd.
 You Ohio women like to party,” said Trzcinski.

 While Trzcinski has a musical background, her co-writer has a background in improv having studied at The Second City in Toronto.
 The audience should be prepared to answer questions and have their answers acted out by the performers.

 “One couple told us about their first kiss, and we improvised the memory on stage.
 Just the honesty and truth to see on stage then it’s better than what we could write,” Trzcinski said.

-Chris Bond and Michelle Tenenbaum are part of the creative team.
-The guy who plays the 20 different roles is Clint Hromsco plays more than 20 different roles in the production.
-Other cast members include Jennette Cronk, Danni Davis and Rachel McLaughlan.
+Chris Bond and Natalie Tenenbaum are part of the creative team.
+Clint Hromsco plays more than 20 different roles in the production while the other cast members include Jennette Cronk, Danni Davis and Rachel McLaughlan.